JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     * The `@Published` wrapper is used for the `greetings` property.
     * The `@ObservedObject` property wrapper is used to subscribe to the view model.

-Now the view model will emit signals whenever this property changes.
+Now, the view model will emit signals whenever this property changes.

 #### Choose a library to consume flows from iOS

 In this tutorial, you can choose between the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) and [SKIE](https://github.com/touchlab/SKIE/) libraries that help work with flows in iOS.
-Both are open-sources solutions that support cancellation and generics with flows, something that the Kotlin/Native compiler doesn't provide by default yet.
+Both are open-sourced solutions that support cancellation and generics with flows, something that the Kotlin/Native compiler doesn't provide by default yet.

 The SKIE library augments the Objective-C API produced by the Kotlin Multiplatform compiler.
-SKIE transforms flows into an equivalent of the Swift's `AsyncSequence` structure.
+SKIE transforms flows into an equivalent of Swift's `AsyncSequence` structure.
-Rather than using a wrapper, it looks like any other Swift library when calling it from Swift.
+Rather than using a wrapper, it behaves like any other Swift library when calling it from Swift.

 Using SKIE is less verbose as it doesn't use wrappers around flows.
 It's easier to set up because it will be part of the framework rather than a dependency that needs to be added as a CocoaPod or SPM file.
 Apart from flows, SKIE also supports [other features](https://skie.touchlab.co/features/).

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS.
-It's a more tried-and-tested option, and may be a more stable solution at the moment.
-KMP-NativeCoroutines supports of `async`/`await`, Combine, and RxSwift approaches to concurrency while SKIE supports of `async`/`await` only.
+It's a more tried-and-tested option and maybe a more stable solution at the moment.
+KMP-NativeCoroutines supports `async`/`await`, Combine, and RxSwift approaches to concurrency, while SKIE supports `async`/`await` only.

 #### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed"}